locka99/opcua/README.md

     * Republish (!).
 Implemented to always return a service error
     * SetPublishingMode

-### Nodeset
+### Address Space / Nodeset

-The standard OPC UA node set and address space is expressed in XML schemas, broken down by the document parts that define those nodes.
+The standard OPC UA address space will be exposed.
 OPC UA for Rust uses a script to generate code to create and populate the standard address space.

 Most of this data is static however some server state variables will reflect the actual state of the server.
+Not all state in the server is implemented.

 ### Supported security profiles / authentication